thehubdao/Metaverse-Valuations-Node-Implementation/README.md

 </p>

 <h3>Guide for new developers</h3>
-If you are just starting out we recommend interacting via the GUI remix.ethereum.org offers.
+If you are just starting out we recommend interacting via the GUI remix.ethereum.org offers.<br>
-To interact with the SingleConsumerSample contract in remix simply follow these steps:
+To interact with the SingleConsumerSample contract in remix simply follow these steps:<br>
-    1. Copy the contract code from the contracts/ folder.
+    1. Copy the contract code from the contracts/ folder.<br>
-    2. Paste the contract in a new file in remix workspace.
+    2. Paste the contract in a new file in remix workspace.<br>
-    3. compile the file with the specified compiler version.
+    3. compile the file with the specified compiler version.<br>
-    4. Select injected web3 to interact with the chain specified in your metamask.
+    4. Select injected web3 to interact with the chain specified in your metamask.<br>
-    5. deploy the contract anew or paste an address and load it there.
+    5. deploy the contract anew or paste an address and load it there.<br>

 <h3>Deployments</h3>